 As for graphics, well, the game isn’t really worth writing home about, but the real treat lies in the soundtrack.
 The map between levels is complimented by a beautiful, melodic harp overture, but the levels themselves are given rock remixes of classic and traditional music.

 In the Greek levels you get Beethoven shredded on an electric guitar for example, and Eastern levels get the same treatment for Chinese pan flute music.
-For a game in which a central theme is to poke fun at historical icons, I simply cannot think of a more appropriate choice for musical accompaniment.
+For a game in which a central theme is to poke fun at historical icons, I couldn’t begin to think of a more appropriate choice for musical accompaniment.

 Take me out to the ball game

 Rock of Ages III has its flaws.
-The controls for maneuvering the boulders are momentum-based, so they can feel characteristically sluggish and unresponsive sometimes – I think I broke my ‘s’ key come to think of it.
+The controls for maneuvering the boulders are momentum-based, so they can feel characteristically sluggish and unresponsive sometimes – I think I broke my ‘s’ key after hours of frantically trying to brake.
 The game also tends to stutter something awful on certain levels, so I am relieved to see a steady stream of optimization patches being released by the developers on Steam.

 I am also aware that long-time fans of this particular series are less than pleased with this one.
 Apparently the most common points of contention are that Rock of Ages III doesn’t really add anything new to the series’s gameplay, and that the campaign maps fail to live up to the standard of the first two entries.